ninjacode911/Project-Deep-Fake-Detection-System/README.md

 **DeepGuard AI** is a state-of-the-art forensic tool designed to detect deepfake videos using sequence analysis.
 By combining spatial feature extraction (CNN) with temporal modeling (LSTM), the system identifies subtle artifacts that indicate synthetic manipulation.

-> [!IMPORTANT]
-> **2026 UI Update**: This project has been modernized with a futuristic Cyberpunk/Glassmorphism interface for a premium forensic experience.

 ---

 ##  Features